The Verisign Shared Registration System (SRS) supports IDN (Internationalised Domain Names) containing various Unicode scripts.

 1. IETF Standards

-The IDNA2008 specification defines rules and algorithms that permit/prohibit Unicode points in IDN registrations.
+The IDNA2008 specification defines rules and algorithms that permit/prohibit Unicode code points in IDN registrations.
 Verisign is fully in compliance with all of the RFC documents that comprise the IDNA2008 standard.
 Please review the IETF Standards.

 2. Restrictions on Specific Languages

-All IDN registrations require a 3-letter Language Tag.
+All IDN registrations require a three letter Language Tag.
 CHI, for instance, is for the Chinese language.
 If the Language Tag associated with the registration is in the following table, then Verisign has a List of Included Characters for that language.
 The requested IDN must be entirely contained within this List of Included Characters.
 If even one code point from the IDN is not a valid character for this language, then the registration is rejected.

 The following table lists the languages that have an associated List of Included Characters.

-3. Restrictions On Commingling Of Scripts
+3. Restrictions on Commingling of Scripts

 If the Language Tag specified in the IDN registration is not in the above table and so does not have a List of Included Characters, then Verisign applies an alternative restriction to prevent commingling of different scripts in a single domain.

 The Unicode Standard defines a set of Unicode Scripts by assigning each code point exactly one Unicode Script value.
 As a rule, Verisign’s registries reject the commingling of code points from different Unicode scripts.
 That is, if an IDN contains code points from two or more Unicode scripts, then that IDN registration is rejected.
-For example, a character from the Latin script cannot be used in the same IDN with any Cyrillic character.
-All code points within an IDN must come from the same Unicode script.
-This is done to prevent confusing code points from appearing in the same IDN.
+For example, a character from the Latin script cannot be used in the same IDN label with any Cyrillic character.
+All code points within an IDN label must come from the same Unicode script.
+This is done to prevent confusing code points of different scripts from appearing in the same IDN.

 Again, this rule only applies to Languages for which there is not a strictly defined List of Included Characters.
 For example, the FRE Language Tag, indicating the French language, does not have a strict List of Included Characters.
 Therefore the commingling rule applies.
 All code points in a French domain must come from a single Script.
 However that script may be any of the valid Unicode-defined Scripts.